jdunkerley/jdunkerley/order-of-evaluation.md

 LOG(<ReturnValue>, <FileName>, [Message])
 ```

-As always, as I don't work for Alteryx this is based on my poking and prodding and seeing what happens, so no guarentees it correct!

 # Back to School

 Let's go back to basics to start with some simple maths.
 Maths defines an order of operation.
 I'm English so I learnt it as 'BODMAS':